smish003/Comprehensive-Data-Analysis-and-Visualization-for-Identifying-Tuberculosis-Trends-and-Patterns/README.md

-## Data Analysis and Visualization to Identify Tuberculosis Patterns
+## Comprehensive Data Analysis and Visualization for Identifying Tuberculosis Trends and Patterns

 ### Abstract
 Global Tuberculosis (TB) Program is governed by